ADTRAN Corporate Headquarters

 - Tested all new programming through various scenarios, temperatures, flows, modes of operation and building loads to ensure that the programs would work across all situations.

-In support of ADTRAN and SEA’s activities, below is a chart showing the EUI at ADTRAN over the past 13 years, with 2018 being the lowest EUI that ADTRAN has had on record.
+In support of ADTRAN and SEA’s activities, below is a chart showing the EUI at ADTRAN over the past 13 years, with 2018 being the having the lowest EUI on record at ADTRAN.

 Phase III (February 2017)

-SEA performed retro-commissioning of the SCUs in order to optimize them as well as more programming modifications to the variable air volume (VAV) boxes.
-The annual savings for this phase was $106,000 which equates to 1,420,000 kWh.
+SEA conducted retro-commissioning of the SCUs, tuning them for optimal performance.
+SEA also made programming modifications to the variable air volume (VAV) boxes.
+The annual savings for this phase was $106,000 (annually) which equates to 1,420,000 kWh.

 Phase II (September 2016)

 SEA performed retro-commissioning of the variable air volume (VAV) boxes as well as programming modifications.
-The pressure transducers were also relocated.
-The annual savings for this phase was $33,000 which equates to 448,000 kWh.
+Chilled water pressure transducers were relocated.
+The annual savings for this phase was $33,000 (annually) which equates to 448,000 kWh.

 Phase I (4thQuarter 2014)